adlibre/Adlibre-DMS/README.md

 Adlibre DMS is a web-centric media and Document Management System (DMS).

-Adlibre DMS liberates you from bulky, hard-copy paper systems by storing and managing soft-copies online.
+Adlibre DMS liberates you from hard-copy paper systems by storing and managing digital copies of your documents online.

 This is the perfect system for archiving and transaction oriented document workflows.